Sourindra Mohun Tagore

-Raja Sourindra Mohun Tagore or Sourindro Mohun Tagore CIE (1840, Pathuriaghata - 5 June 1914, Calcutta) was a Bengali musicologist who came from an upper-class family from Bengal region of the Indian subcontinent; that also later produced Rabindranath Tagore.
+Raja Sir Sourindra Mohun Tagore or Sourindro Mohun Tagore CIE (1840, Pathuriaghata - 5 June 1914, Calcutta) was a Bengali musicologist who came from an upper-class family from Bengal region of the Indian subcontinent; that also later produced Rabindranath Tagore.
 He studied both Indian and western music theory and published extensively on the topics.
 He founded the Bengal Music School and Bengal Academy of Music.
 A staunch supporter of the British Empire and its agencies in India, he was commissioned to set Indian translations of God Save the Queen to Indian tunes.

 Biography

 Sourindro was the son of Hara Kumar Tagore and a younger brother of Jotindro Mohun Tagore belonging to the Pathuriaghata branch of the Tagore family.
 His family owned extensive lands including the battleground of Plassey and the pilgrimage site Ganga Sagar.
 He studied at the European-model Hindu College in Calcutta and took an interest in music, both Indian and western.
 He published a book on music at the age of fifteen, developed a system of musical notation for Indian music and set up the first Indian music orchestra in Calcutta.
 He collected musical instruments from India and donated many to museums across the world.
 He received an honorary Doctorate of Music from Philadelphia (1875) and Oxford (1895).